jtleek/modules/04_ExploratoryAnalysis/PlottingBase/index.md

 ---

-## Some Important Base Plotting Functions
+## Base Plotting Functions

 - `plot`: make a scatterplot, or other type of plot depending on the class of the object being plotted

 - `lines`: add lines to a plot, given a vector x values and a corresponding vector of y values (or a 2-column matrix); this function just connects the dots

 - `points`: add points to a plot
 - `text`: add text labels to a plot using specified x, y coordinates
 - `title`: add annotations to x, y axis labels, title, subtitle, outer margin